 Skill Test for DEO

-This test will be conducted for qualified candidates of written examination.
+This test will be conducted for qualified candidates for written examination.
 The candidates must maintain data entry speed of 8,000 key depression/hour on computer.
 These entries will be judged on the basis of correct entries.
 The duration of this skill test will be 15 minutes.
-A printed matter of 2000-2200 strokes/key-depressions in English language will be provided to each candidate.
+A printed matter of 2000-2200 strokes/key-depressions in the English language will be provided to each candidate.

 SSC CHSL 2017 Selection Process

 The Recruitment procedure of SSC CHSL consists of two stages- written examination and skill test or typing test.
 The successful candidates of stage I (written examination) called for the stage II skill test or typing test.
 The SSC CHSL 2017 gives an opportunity to eligible candidates to get recruited at the posts of LDC (Lower Division Clerk) and DEO (Data Entry Operator) in numerous central govt. offices.
 The reserved category candidates will be adjusted against general category vacancies according to their rank in the merit list.
 The vacancies of reserved categories will be filled individually by eligible candidates of reserved categories only.
-The tie breaker for candidates scoring same marks will be based on-
+The tiebreaker for candidates scoring same marks will be based on-

 - Marks in the written examination